Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 ***WARNING:** this header is removed in version 3.0.0, use `mstd::distance` instead.*

-`size` is a function that can be used to get the size of an iterable.
-It is equivalent to the C++17 function [`std::size`][std-size] but has an additional tweak so that, if the iterable is not a fixed-size C array and doesn't have a `size` method, it calls `std::distance(std::begin(iter), std::end(iter))` on the iterable.
-Therefore, this function can also be used for `std::forward_list` as well as some implementations of ranges.
+`size` is a function that can be used to get the size of a container.
+It is equivalent to the C++17 function [`std::size`][std-size] but has an additional tweak so that, if the container is not a fixed-size C array and doesn't have a `size` method, it calls `std::distance(std::begin(cont), std::end(cont))` on the container.
+Therefore, this function can also be used for `std::forward_list` as well as some views.

 ### `sorted_indices`